 How to make a family walk an adventure to remember

-How to keep you kids interested in walking in the outdoors is often a problem faced by parents of young children.
+How to keep you kids interested in a family walk is often a problem faced by parents of young children.
 We’ve put together a range of activities we’ve introduced to “walks” which have successfully encouraged our son and our friends children.
 We hope you will also find them useful to encourage your kids to enjoy the outdoors.

 Photo Caption: There are plenty of sticks around which serve the same purpose, but in this instant Santa delivered popguns which proved very popular for keeping the interest of all the wee ones up on the walk.